acarmichael20/Canada-Covid-Testing/page5.md

 # Conclusion

-Looking at Coronavirus testing, rather than cases, provides produces a more accurate picture of the pandemic in Canada.
+Looking at Coronavirus testing, rather than cases, provides a more accurate picture of the pandemic in Canada.

 # Improvements